marquesVF/tsrocket/README.md

 As we can se, `tsrocket` generated a controller with the user service already injected with the `@Inject` decorator.
 The first argument of the `tsr g controller` command is the name of the controller and any following argument will be treated as dependency injection by the `tsrocket` scaffold.

+### Request handler decorators

 We can use `@Get` to indicate a HTTP *get* request handler, `@Post` for a *post* handler and so on. `tsrocket` knows what HTTP status to send depending on the HTTP method and the handler response (if it returns something valid or throws an error, for instance).
-It's noticible that we need to pass a path as argument to every of these decorators.
-But we don't need to worry, since `tsr` is a powerfool scaffold tool and it can generate almost everything we need to build a REST api.
+We need to pass a path as argument to every of these HTTP method decorators.

-We can use the `tsrocket` parameter decorators to validate and make sure that the controller handlers receive the expected data from the request.
 The `@Body` and `@Params` decorators reflects [express](https://expressjs.com/en/api.html#req) *body* and *params* properties from a *Request* instance.
-Both of these decorators receive a DTO class that `tsrocket` will use to validate the received data.

-For example:
+### Request handler argument validator

+We can decorate DTO class properties to validate and make sure that the controller handlers receive the expected data from the request.
+The `@InputField` is used to indicate an DTO attribute.
+We can also use [class-validator](https://github.com/typestack/class-validator) decorators, such as `IsString` and `IsEmail` for instance.

 ```typescript
 // src/dtos/user.ts